Penrose-type inequalities with a Euclidean background: Inequalities for zero area singularities

 It is not difficult to see that the boundary sphere $\partial M$ is a ZAS of the metric $g_m$, since the conformal factor vanishes on $\partial M$.

-In the context of this paper, it is natural to restrict to the class of \emph{regular} ZAS, which are singularities that arise from deforming a smooth metric by a conformal factor that vanishes on a boundary component.
-More precisely, a metric $g$ has a \emph{regular ZAS} on a boundary component $\Sigma$ if, on a neighborhood $U$ of $\Sigma$, we have the equality $g = u^{\frac{4}{n-2}} \ol g$, where $\ol g$ is a smooth Riemannian metric on $U$ (up to and including on $\Sigma$) and $u\geq 0$ is a smooth function on $U$ vanishing only on $\Sigma$ and satisfying $\partial_{\ol \nu} u > 0$ on $\Sigma$.
-(Here $\ol \nu$ is the unit normal to $\Sigma$ with respect to $\ol g$, pointing into the manifold.)
-For instance, the singularity in the Schwarzschild manifold of negative mass arises from such a construction (where $\ol g = \delta$).
+In the context of this paper, it is natural to restrict to the class of metrics containing \emph{regular} ZAS.
+This means that on an open set $U$ containing a ZAS boundary component $S$, the metric is given by $g = u^{\frac{4}{n-2}} \ol g$, where $\ol g$ is a smooth Riemannian metric on $U$ (up to and including $S$) and $u\geq 0$ is a smooth function on $U$ vanishing only on $S$, with $\partial_{\ol \nu} u > 0$ on $S$.
+(Here $\ol \nu$ is the unit normal to $S$ with respect to $\ol g$, pointing into the manifold.)
+For instance, the singularity in the Schwarzschild manifold of negative mass is a regular ZAS, with $\ol g = \delta$.